multicluster-runtime/multicluster-runtime/README.md

 1. multicluster-runtime is a friendly ❤️ extension of controller-runtime.
 2. multicluster-runtime loves ❤️ contributions.
 3. multicluster-runtime is following controller-runtime releases.
-4. multicluster-runtime is provider agnostic.
+4. multicluster-runtime is provider agnostic, but may contain providers with its own go.mod files and dedicated OWNERS files.